 03.12322; 03.1233; 03.124; 03.175 (Retirement Compensation)

 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK (INCLUDING EMERGENCY LEAVE USED FOR THIS PURPOSE) AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-PERSONNEL 03.1236

-- CERTIFIED PERSONNEL -
+PERSONNEL

+-CERTIFIED PERSONNEL-

+03.1236

+Number of Days

 Emergency Leave

-NUMBER OF DAYS

-Full-time certified employees shall be entitled to two(2) days of emergency leave each school year.
+Full-time certified employees shall be entitled to three (3) days of emergency leave with pay each school year.

-Persons employed for less than a full year contract shall receive a prorata part of the authorized emergency leave days calculated to the nearest one-half (1/2) day.
+Persons employed for less than a full year contract shall receive a prorata part of the authorized emergency leave days calculated to the nearest one-half (1/2)1/2 day.

 Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized emergency leave days equivalent to their normal working day.

 Emergency leave shall be granted for the following reasons:

 BEREAVEMENT

 Death of a relative or personal friend.

 DISASTERS

-Personal disasters of the magnitude of tornadoes, fires, floods, etc.
+Personal disasters of the magnitude of tornadoes, fires, floods, etc. This applies only in cases not covered by sick leave and such other reasons of an emergency or extraordinary nature as approved by the Superintendent.

 COURT/LEGAL

 Appearances as a witness or to produce documents when the employee's presence is required by subpoena.
 This is not to include appearances in actions in which the employee is a party and the subpoena is obtained by or on behalf of the employee.
 This also does not include jury duty.
 (See policy 03.1237.)

-OTHER

-Such other reasons of an emergency or extraordinary nature as approved by the Superintendent or designee.

 REQUEST FOR LEAVE

 Emergency leave must be requested through the Superintendent or designee who will determine if the leave requested meets the Board's criteria.

 STATEMENT AFFIDAVIT

 Persons taking emergency leave must file a personal statement affidavit-upon their return to work stating the specific reasons for their absence.

 ACCUMULATION

-Emergency leave days not taken during the school year shall not accumulate.
+On June 30 emergency leave days not taken during the current school year shall be transferred and credited to the employee's accumulated sick leave account.

 REFERENCES: